Laugh It Up, Fuzzball: The Family Guy Trilogy: "Blue Harvest"

 At the 2007 Comic Con, a series of clips were shown at a panel for Family Guy from the season premiere episode, showing the Family Guy characters as Star Wars characters.
 The episode aired on September 23, 2007, with some slight changes from the clips shown at Comic Con.
-Parts of this episode were shown at Star Wars Celebration IV, at which Family Guy creator Seth MacFarlane, a Star Wars fan since childhood, was a special guest, and again at Comic-Con International 2007.
+Parts of this episode were shown at Star Wars Celebration IV, at which Family Guy creator Seth MacFarlane, a Star Wars fan since childhood, was a special guest, and again at San Diego Comic-Con in 2007.
 The episode was officially endorsed by Lucasfilm, especially George Lucas, who revealed in his conversation with MacFarlane that he has TiVoed every episode of Family Guy without having to buy the DVDs and, in addition to Jackass, it is the only show he watches.
 MacFarlane said they were extremely helpful when the Family Guy crew wanted to parody their works.

 "Something, Something, Something, Dark Side"

 The episode was written by series regular Kirker Butler, before the 2007–2008 Writers Guild of America strike, and before his leave from the series in order to become co-executive producer of the Family Guy spinoff series The Cleveland Show.
 Butler wrote the first draft of the episode in four weeks, under the guidance of series creator Seth MacFarlane.
 The episode was directed by Dominic Polcino, who had previously directed "Blue Harvest".
 This was the last episode in the series to use hand-drawn animatics, before transitioning to computer-designed animatics.